openpathsampling/openpathsampling/seekrit/API_interface_layers.md

 The most obvious way to combine OPS with another engine is if that engine has a convenient API such that you can, in one function call, obtain the next frame.
 This is what we mean by "direct control."
-For a very simple example of direct control, see our `ToySimulation` engine.
-The `OpenMMSimualtion` engine provides a much more powerful (and more complicated) interface with direct control.
+For a very simple example of direct control, see our `ToyDynamicsEngine`.
+The `OpenMMEngine` provides a much more powerful (and more complicated) interface with direct control.

 However, in some situations you can't exercise direct control over the
 simulation: it's quite possible that your dynamics engine doesn't provide a Python API.
-But even then, it may be possible to use your dynamics engine in OPS: to see an example of how that is done, see our `GromacsSimulation` engine.
+Such situations are more complicated; examples will be developed in the next version of OPS.

-## Ensemble Layer API
+## Ensemble API

 Path sampling approaches are fundamentally based on sampling path ensembles.
 Before trying to create your own `Ensemble` subclass, we strongly recommend